HB & CTS - Privacy Notice

 South Holland District Council is the Data Controller responsible for the personal information you may provide in relation to administering Housing Benefit and Council Tax Support.

-Your data will be processed by Compass Point Business Services (East Coast) Ltd, a company which is owned by South Holland and East Lindsey District Councils.
+Your data will be processed by Public Sector Partnership Services Ltd (PSPS), formerly known as Compass Point Business Services, a company owned by East Lindsey and South Holland District Councils.

 We may also use the services of other approved companies to help us deliver our services, including Capita Software Services Ltd, Xantura Ltd, Destin Solutions Ltd and Civica Ltd.